7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-WAN.md

 # Azure Administration - Virtual WAN

-Azure Virtual WAN is consolidated networking service that provides Network, security and routing functionalities in a single operational interface.
+The Azure Virtual WAN (wide-area network) networking service combines networking, security, and routing functionalities into a single operational interface.
+Azure Virtual WAN is a consolidated networking service that provides Network, security and routing functionalities in a single operational interface.
 Azure Virtuual WAN is a Software Defined WAN (SD-WAN) is better way to route to your branches, datacenters, VNet and cloud services.
 - Branch Connectivity
 - Site-to-site
 - Remote User VPN